-You learn core principles of graphic design, explore design thinking and use creative research methods to explore and test ideas, as well as exploring practices such as user experience design and digital storytelling.
-The distinctive portfolio of work you develop from these experiences will communicate your strengths to prospective employers when you graduate.
+You’ll learn the emergent principles of graphic design and digital storytelling, using creative research methods to develop and test your ideas.
+The distinctive portfolio of work that you create from these experiences will demonstrate your unique strengths and interests to prospective employers when you graduate.

 - problem-based and practical activity-based sessions

 - group work and collaboration

 - self-directed study

 - group and individual tutorials